franco-guerrisi/Portfolio-Projects/README.md

 |Prefer using bikes throughout the day, more frequently over the weekends in summer and spring for leisure activities.|Prefer riding bikes on week days during commute hours (8 am / 5pm) in summer and spring.|
 |Travel 2 times longer but less frequently than members.|Travel more frequently but shorter rides (approximately half of casual riders' trip duration).|
 |Start and end their journeys near parks, museums, along the coast and other recreational sites.|Start and end their trips close to universities, residential and commercial areas.|

+## Share
+Data Visualization: [Tableau]
+...relevant tables for the analysis and visualized them in Tableau.

 ## Act
 After identifying the differences between casual and member riders, marketing strategies to target casual riders can be developed to persuade them to become members.